FatihSeida/depgraph_hsic_pruning/README.md

 After installing the dependencies you can run the pruning pipeline as shown below.
 The example expects the dataset to be defined in a YAML file following Ultralytics' format with `train`, `val` and `nc` fields.
+Some methods, such as `DepgraphHSICMethod`, rely on activations and labels collected during model analysis, so `AnalyzeModelStep` must run before any training.

 ```python
 from pipeline import PruningPipeline